mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 they only use CHAdeMO (and Type 2 for slow AC 22kW charging).
 So for example for Model 3 you'll need an adapter.
-Also, some users complained that it's not possible to register on the spot and simply charge - the mobile app won't work and so you'll need to order the RFID.
+Also, some users complained that it's not possible to register on the spot and simply charge - the mobile app wouldn't work and you'll need to order the RFID upfront (it may take 5-10 business days to arrive).

 PlugSurfing shows no possible roaming.
 Shell Recharge only shows charger in Parnu and Talinn and the price is horrible - 0,6€/kWh.